trevp/tripledh/tripledh.md

 2.7.
 Standard TripleDH with signed ephemeral and extra ephemeral -

+The signed ephemeral variant is susceptible to key reuse issues if the signed ephemeral is reused over a long timeframe (see Section 3.4).
+One way to mitigate this is to add a shorter-lived "extra ephemeral" public key.

     1. Alice -> Bob: A, A'
     1. Alice <- Bob: B, B', Signature(B, B'), B"